-A fantastic supplement for natural, gentle relief from constipation is Bowel Mover.
+A fantastic supplement for natural, gentle relief from constipation is Intestinal Mover.
 This product is specifically designed to promote digestive and detoxification support without causing cramping or dependency.

 6. Use MCT Oil

 Producing ketones can be a stressor on the body, especially if you have mitochondrial dysfunction.
 This stress can be relieved with MCT oil.
 MCT oil is easily converted into ketones to alleviate this stress and improve your state of ketosis.

 Supplementing with Betaine HCL, ox bile and digestive enzymes can also be helpful for proper digestion on a ketogenic diet.
 Keto Digest is a powerful digestive enzyme blend specifically designed for people on a ketogenic diet.
 It supports the healthy digestion and the absorption of fats, protein, carbohydrates, and fiber.

 7. Less Stress, More Sleep